developer-onizuka/serviceMesh/README.md

 (6) Generate the istio-token and Copy it to the VM which you want to join into the cluster.
 ```
 # istioctl x workload entry configure -f workloadgroup.yaml -o "${WORK_DIR}" --clusterID "${CLUSTER}"
-Warning: a security token for namespace "vmnamespace" and service account "mysvcaccount" has been generated and stored at "/root/vmintegration/istio-token"
+Warning: a security token for namespace "vmnamespace" and service account "mysvcaccount" has been generated and stored at "/home/vagrant/vmintegration/istio-token"
-Configuration generation into directory /root/vmintegration was successful
+Configuration generation into directory /home/vagrant/vmintegration was successful
 ```
 ```
-# cd $HOME
+# cd /home/vagrant
 # tar cvfz vmintegration.tar.gz vmintegration/
 # scp -p vmintegration.tar.gz vagrant@<ipaddress of vm>:/home/vagrant/
 ```